I don’t know about you, but I have struggled to balance my mental health and my teaching job over the years.

 Because you have more control over how your job affects you, than you probably realise.

-2. The immediate solution is to gain a greater control over your reactions to it
+This is important, because your best solution is to gain greater control of your reactions to the stress of your job.

 Doing this doesn’t fix the problem - but it can dramatically decrease the effect it has on your life and mental health.